Firestarter (novel): Plot summary

 Andrew "Andy" and Charlene "Charlie" McGee are a father/daughter pair on the run from a government agency known as The Shop.
 During his college years, Andy had participated in a Shop experiment dealing with "Lot 6", a drug with hallucinogenic effects similar to LSD.
 The drug gave his future wife, Victoria “Vicky” Tomlinson, minor telekinetic abilities and him a telepathic form of mind control he refers to as "the push".
 They both also developed telepathic abilities.
 Andy's and Vicky's powers were physiologically limited; in his case, overuse of the push gives him crippling migraine headaches and minute brain hemorrhages, but their daughter Charlie develops a frighteningly strong pyrokinetic ability.

-The novel begins in medias res with Charlie and Andy on the run from Shop agents in New York City, the latest in a series of attempts by the Shop to capture Andy and Charlie following a disastrous raid on the McGee family in suburban Ohio.
+The novel begins in medias res with Charlie and Andy on the run from Shop agents in NYC, the latest in a series of attempts by the Shop to capture Andy and Charlie following a disastrous raid on the McGee family in suburban Ohio.
 After years of Shop surveillance, a botched operation to take Charlie leaves her mother dead; Andy, receiving a psychic flash while having lunch with colleagues, rushes home to discover his wife murdered and his daughter kidnapped.
-He then uses his push ability to track the trail of Charlie and The Shop agents, catching up to them at a rest stop on the Interstate.
+He then uses his push ability to track Charlie and the Shop agents, catching up to them at a rest stop on the Interstate.
 He uses the push to incapacitate the Shop's agents, leaving one blind and the other comatose.
-Charlie and Andy flee, and begin a life of running and hiding, using assumed identities.
+Charlie and Andy flee and begin a life of running and hiding, using assumed identities.
 They move several times to avoid discovery before the Shop catches up to them in New York.

-Using a combination of the push, Charlie's power, and hitchhiking, the pair escape through Albany, New York and are briefly taken in by a farmer named Irv Manders near the fictional town of Hastings Glen, New York; however, they are tracked down by Shop agents, who attempt to kill Andy and take Charlie at the Manders farm.
+Using a combination of the push, Charlie's power, and hitchhiking, the pair escape through Albany and are briefly taken in by a farmer named Irv Manders near the fictional town of Hastings Glen, New York; however, they are tracked down by Shop agents, who attempt to kill Andy and take Charlie at the Manders farm.
 At Andy's instruction, Charlie unleashes her power, incinerating the entire farm and fending off the agents, killing a few of them.
-With nowhere else to turn, the pair flees to the fictional town of Tashmore, Vermont and takes refuge in a cabin that had once belonged to Andy's grandfather.
+With nowhere else to turn, the pair flee to the fictional town of Tashmore, Vermont, and takes refuge in a cabin that had once belonged to Andy's grandfather.

 With the Manders farm operation disastrously botched, The Shop's director, Captain James "Cap" Hollister, calls in a Shop assassin named John Rainbird to capture the fugitives.
 Rainbird, a Cherokee and a Vietnam War veteran, is intrigued by Charlie's power and eventually becomes obsessed with her, determined to befriend her and eventually kill her.
-This time the operation is successful, and both Andy and Charlie are taken by the Shop.
+This time, the operation is successful, and both Andy and Charlie are taken by the Shop.